pnguyen72/1712quiz/data/README.md

 {
     "Question 1 text": {
-        "img": "image_file_name", # optional, only if the question includes an image "select_all_that_apply": true/false, # whether the question is multi-select "choices": {
+        "img": "image_file_name", # optional, only if the question includes an image "multi_select": true/false, # whether the question is multi-select "choices": {
             "choice 1 text": true/false, # whether the choice is correct
             # etc. for choice 2, 3,...